s-r-e-e-r-a-j/IpShifter/README.md

 2. **Start Tor:** The Tool will start the Tor service to begin routing your traffic through the Tor network.

-3. **IP Rotation:** The Tool reloads the Tor service at the specified interval to obtain a new IP address.
+3. **IP Address Changing:** The Tool reloads the Tor service at the specified interval to obtain a new IP address.

 4. **Fetch New IP:** The Tool fetches and displays your new IP address every time the Tor identity is rotated.